Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 > Spring Boot version 2.0 or greater is required to complete the steps in this article.
 >

-## Create an Azure Storage Account for your application
+## Create an Azure Storage Account and blob container for your application

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.